stellis7/BlueCrabOS/README.md

 - To run the tests, invoke `cargo test`
 # Progress
 - Followed the tutorial for how to create a Rust bare metal OS, sitting in the dev branch
+- Notes of followed posts in `doc/` directory